-It was in 1991 that Dr. Elaine Aron began researching high sensitivity, which she also refers to as Sensory-Processing Sensitivity (SPS), and she continues to do so to this day, according to hsperson.com.
-Dr. Aron is known most for writing a book titled "The Highly Sensitive Person: How To Thrive When The World Overwhelms You," which became a national bestseller.
-The book helps people to understand what it means to live life as a highly sensitive person, including how to deal with each characteristic that is involved in being an HSP.
-But what exactly are those characteristics?
+It was in 1991 that Dr. Elaine Aron began researching high sensitivity, which she referred to as Sensory-Processing Sensitivity (SPS).
+Dr. Aron is known most for writing her book named above.
+The book aims to help people understand what it means to live life as a highly sensitive person, including how to deal with each characteristic involved in dealing with a sensory processing disorder like HSP.

 Traits Of A Highly Sensitive Person

-For example, highly sensitive people may have difficulty tolerating noisy environments, some to a greater degree than others.
-They may also find that they startle easily.
-However, according to Psychology Today, "They all observe more before acting, react more strongly, and are easily overwhelmed because sometimes there is too much for them to process."
+For example, highly sensitive people tend to have, in some cases, difficulty tolerating noisy environments, some to a greater degree than others.
+They may also find that they startle easily, whereas others may not.

 A Test To Determine High Sensitivity